 Ready to book?
-Start a search for train tickets from London to Cambridge in our Journey Planner at the top of the page, or keep reading for money-saving tips and FAQs about the journey.
+Start your search for cheap train tickets from London to Cambridge in our Journey Planner at the top of the page.
+If want to learn more about the journey first, keep reading for timetables, tips on finding cheaper fares and FAQs including first and last train times.

 The fastest journey time by train from London to Cambridge is 47 minutes.